patternhelloworld/docker-blue-green-runner/README.md

 # Docker-Blue-Green-Runner

-> A Simple and Safe Blue-Green Deployment Starting from Your Source Code—Not from a Prebuilt Docker Image
+> A Simple and Safe Blue-Green Deployment Starting from Your Source Code—Not from Your Prebuilt Docker Image

 ## Table of Contents
 - [Features](#features)